 For the most part, I take the approach that Gary W. Keller and Jay Papasan lay out in their best-selling book The One Thing.
 As the title suggests, they advocate picking your most important goal and going after that with all of your attention.
 Most studies these days debunk the myth that humans are good at multitasking so it’s important to not put too many goals on your plate.

-However, what seems to work for me is setting more goals if there is more time.
+What seems to work for me is setting more goals the longer the timeframe.
 For example, I usually set only one goal to achieve in a day or a week—one thing to focus on—but I have a couple of goals for monthly and quite a few five-year goals.

 The order I listed them in is no accident as well.
 Usually, what you determine your five or one-year goal to be will inform your daily, weekly, and monthly goals.
-You will be setting daily, weekly, and monthly goals that will help you get to your one-year or five-year goals.
+Set daily, weekly, and monthly goals that will help you get to your one-year or five-year goals.

 This also lines up with what personal finance writer Paula Pant from Afford Anything advocates.
 She has an incredible post on the power of the one percent margin for improvement on her blog that is a must-read.